 Candidates are also advised that to obtain four satisfactory assessments, they may often have to undertake more than four clinical assessments.
 It is important to commence this process of certification well in advance of the closing date of the examination.

 Please note, achieving four satisfactory assessments during the preparatory phase does not guarantee success at the clinical component of the examination as these assessments are part of a formative process.

 For candidates who are unsuccessful in the "clinical component" of the examination but who are eligible for further attempts at the clinical component:

-Recertification of completion of formative assessment (ie four observed satisfactory clinical assessments and discussion) is required for each attempt at the clinical component of the Fellowship Examination.
-Application to sit the clinical component of the Fellowship Examination will not be accepted without documentary evidence of completion of a satisfactory formative assessment.
+Recertification of completion of formative assessment (ie four observed satisfactory clinical assessments and discussion) is required for each attempt at the clinical component of the Second Part Examination.
+Application to sit the clinical component of the Second Part Examination will not be accepted without documentary evidence of completion of a satisfactory formative assessment.
 (This requirement also applies to OTS assessment.)